SUBSCRIBE TO OUR FREE NEWSLETTER

 He has also spent much of his time in solidarity confinement and repeatedly took part in hunger strikes.

-Amnesty first issued an urgent action for Shaker Aamer in 2005, after he and others went on hunger strike in protest at their mistreatment.
-The process of force feeding was particularly concerning.
+Amnesty first issued an urgent action for Shaker Aamer in 2005, after he and others went on hunger strike to protest their mistreatment.
+The process of force-feeding was particularly concerning.

-Just last month Shaker Aamer's lawyers filed a lawsuit for an independent medical examination so it is no wonder that the first two things Shaker Aamer has said he wants upon his release are a cup of coffee and an independent medical examination.
+Just last month, Shaker Aamer's lawyers filed a lawsuit for an independent medical examination.
+Hence, it is no wonder that he said he wanted a cup of coffee and an independent medical examination upon his release.
 This is the least he should receive.
+The UK government must ensure he has access to rehabilitation services, such as independent medical and psychological support, if he wishes to receive them.

 I can only imagine how Shaker Aamer must be feeling right now.
-After more than 5,000 days, detained without charge, he finally is shedding the orange jump suit and the prison number 239, he is finally on his way home to his family and he can finally have that cup of coffee he has so been looking forward to.
+After over 5,000 days of being detained without charge, he is finally shedding the orange jumpsuit and prison number 239.
+He is finally on his way home to his family and can finally have that cup of coffee he has been looking forward to.

-When I helped organise a protest against Guantanamo Bay in 2007, I had no idea that I would still be campaigning against it more than eight years later.
-Or that until today there would still be a British resident held at the notorious detention centre.
-But on 26 October, I along with a number of other Amnesty staff, took part in a hunger strike in solidarity with Shaker Aamer.
+When I helped organize a protest against Guantanamo Bay in 2007, I had no idea that I would still be campaigning against it more than eight years later.
+Or that until today, there would still be a British resident held at the notorious detention center.
+But on 26 October, I and several other Amnesty staff took part in a hunger strike in solidarity with Shaker Aamer.

 Now Shaker Aamer, the last of the British residents and nationals detained at Guantanamo Bay, has finally been released.

 After more than a decade of pressure by Amnesty supporters, dedicated campaign groups and parliamentarians, Shaker Aamer's ordeal is seemingly over.
-Shaker Aamer himself has said he is 'grateful for the people supporting me back in the UK' and Amnesty would like to thank everyone who has played a part in making this happen too.
+Shaker Aamer has said he is 'grateful for the people supporting me back in the UK', and Amnesty would like to thank everyone who has played a part in making this happen, too.

 But let's not forget that there are still more than 100 detainees held indefinitely at Guantanamo.
 And many further questions about Shaker Aamer's ordeal remain.